laurentlouk/sample-contact-app/README.md

 ---

+## Remove before going to production

+src/hooks/useUsers.ts -> setTimeout

+this is just to simulate a delay in the response to show the loading state

+---

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.